 The number one way to study for free, pay cheaper tuition fees, or get some stipend is to apply for grants or scholarships.
 Most top universities and rich countries offer scholarships to students from developing countries or countries where they have bilateral or multilateral agreements with.
 For example, many countries in Europe offer free or cheaper tuition fees to international students who are citizens of EU or EEA countries.
 In Australia, they have bilateral agreements with many developing countries including those located in Asia and the Pacific.

 Study Abroad, Online

 The COVID-19 pandemic has brought a lot of changes to the educational system worldwide.
-Due to it, many educational institutions, including those that offer international education abroad, have transitioned to online classes.
+Due to it, many educational institutions, including those that offer international education in abroad, have transitioned to online classes.
 In the process, it normalized it.
 Studying online is cheaper because students don’t have to adjust their spending to another country’s cost of living, plus there’s no need to pay extra for accommodations and plane rides.
 Moreover, despite being low-cost or even free, online education still brings in the international exposure and network building that one can get when traveling to another country.

 Crowdfund Your Education

 These days, many students or groups are using online crowdfunding platforms like GoFundMe, Patreon, and so on because of the following reasons:

 Donors of a crowdfunding campaign may include, family, friends, friends’ networks, strangers, and so on.
 Moreover, students only need to make sure that they are clear with their goals.
 Partnering a campaign with creative ideas can also help in persuading more people to support it.

 Studying abroad can be expensive, especially in the capital and big cities such as Paris, London, Canberra, and so on.
 This is because the cost of living is usually higher.
 In that case, studying in another city or in regional cities is a better option.
 In addition, international students who chose to study in regional cities can study the program of their choice at a cheaper price.